FrancoVazza/JULIA/tutorial.md

  see https://github.com/JuliaPy/PyPlot.jl

     	Pkg.add(“ImageView”)  #image filtering/manipulation

+# SYNTAX HIGHLIGHTING
+	in the .emacs file in the  home directory add add-to-list 'load-path"/Users/francovazza/Downloads/julia-emacs-master/")
+    (require 'julia-mode)
+where the julia-emacs master can be downloaded here https://github.com/JuliaEditorSupport/julia-emacs

 # GOING PARALLEL

- (missing - based on DistributedArrays)
+ (missing - based on DistributedArrays  -> ***unluckily, not supported in versions >0.6, so I will have to change this)

 # OPTIMIZING AND MAKING IT FASTER